powerman/perl-Crypt-MatrixSSL3/README.md

     $rc = refresh_OCSP_staple( $server_index, $index, $DERfile );

-Used to refresh an already loaded OCSP staple either for a default server or for a virtual host.
+Used to refresh an already loaded OCSP staple for a virtual host.

 Parameters: